nabhold/shared/README.md

 Shared workflows should:

-* use least-privilege permissions;
+- use least-privilege permissions;
-* avoid unnecessary secrets;
+- avoid unnecessary secrets;
-* prefer OIDC over long-lived cloud credentials where supported;
+- prefer OIDC over long-lived cloud credentials where supported;
-* pin third-party actions;
+- pin third-party actions;
-* validate external inputs;
+- validate external inputs;
-* avoid executing untrusted pull-request content with privileged credentials;
+- avoid executing untrusted pull-request content with privileged credentials;
-* avoid exposing secrets to forked pull requests;
+- avoid exposing secrets to forked pull requests;
-* minimise write permissions;
+- minimise write permissions;
-* avoid unnecessary network access;
+- avoid unnecessary network access;
-* document security-sensitive behaviour.
+- document security-sensitive behaviour.

+Shared contracts and packages should additionally:

+- avoid encoding secrets, credentials, or environment-specific values as example data;
+- treat any PII-bearing field in a schema as requiring the classification tier defined in the compliance contracts, and document it as such.

 ---